MicrosoftDocs/dynamics-365-intelligent-order-management/topics/lab-create-policies.md

 To publish the filter policy for the Chicago store, follow these steps:

 1. Go to the Chicago filter policy you created.
-You should be on this screen already if you followed the above steps.
+You should be on this screen already if you followed the preceding steps.
 1. Select **Publish**.

-If you've followed along, you should now see the transpiled Power Automate cloud flows as shown in the following illustration.
+If you followed the steps, you should now see the transpiled Power Automate cloud flows as shown in the following illustration.

 :::image type="content" source="media/lab_create_policies.png" alt-text="Screenshot of the transpiled Power Automate cloud flows for policies in Intelligent Order Management.":::